cliffhall/node-multi-server-chat/README.md

 ![Server Receives Forwarded IM Sequence](img/sequence-server-receives-forward.png "Server Receives Forwarded IM Sequence")

 ## TODO
-  * When a user with multiple client connections sends a message, update all the user's other clients with the message, so they can all reflect the same discussion history.

   * Add cluster module support (vertical scaling) so a single port will do on a machine, while guaranteeing optimal use of CPUs.